 There are stories we wish we could tell.
-Stories of every child from underserved communities who go on to achieve their dreams in their chosen professions.
+Stories of every child from an underserved community who go on to achieve their dreams in their chosen professions.

 - By reducing the barriers to entry for a good education, we can make more and more of these stories happen.

 The advantages of game-based learning are many.
 Games are fun and engaging.

 - They make the brain think in new ways and encourage problem solving and creativity.

 They can introduce new ideas and complex concepts in a risk-free environment, where students can learn through trial and error.
 Children are intrinsically motivated to play games.

 Learning Yogi Foundation will provide access to quality education to 1 million children by 2030.

 Children from marginalised and underserved communities in India are struggling to unearth their potential as they have little access to quality education in their early childhood.

 In an ideal world, we should improve educational outcomes while keeping children engaged in the learning process and intrinsically motivated to continue with it.
 They also need to acquire non-curricular 21st century skills like critical-thinking, creativity, problem-solving and coding.